wjrh/Teal/README.md

 ![](http://wjrh.org/teal-logo.png)

-Teal is [WJRH](http://wjrh.org)'s DJ-Show-Episode management app, built with Ruby on Rails.
+Teal is [WJRH](http://wjrh.org)'s radio DJ-Show-Episode management API.
 It powers the station website for users and the song logger for the DJs.
 Teal also provides an API endpoint for mobile applications and external data consumption.

 ## User stories Teal serves:
 (checkboxes don't mean anything)